DBS checks for activity clubs: an essential part of safeguarding

 Once you’ve confirmed who requires a DBS check, it’s your responsibility as the employer to request the checks – individuals cannot request checks on themselves.

-Activity clubs can sign up with a registered body such as uCheck in order to request the DBS checks they need.
+Activity clubs can use a DBS check online application form provided by a registered body such as uCheck to request the DBS checks they need.

 However, if your activity club is regulated by a larger body, such as the Football Association or Ofsted, you should check with them for advice on their criminal record checking policy.